 At 450 feet above the ground, the “world’s tallest swing ride” Starflyer is adamantly not for the faint of heart.

-Guests with enough courage will be transported vertically up the tower, while rotating around at exhilarating speeds of up to 45 mph.
+Guests with enough courage will be transported vertically up the tower, while rotating around at exhilarating speeds of up to 45 miles per hour.

-For the thrill-seekers, Starflyer is one of the most exciting things to do in Orlando.
+For the thrill-seekers, riding the Starflyer is one of the most exciting things to do in Orlando.

 65 – Mix golf with great food at Topgolf Orlando

-With 102 bays over 3 floors, there’s room for everyone — beginners or experts — to practice their swing at the high-tech TopGolf driving range.
+With 102 bays over three floors, there’s room for everyone — beginners or experts — to practice their swing at the high-tech TopGolf driving range.

 66 – Explore the underrated Old Town area